- Tianjin, China

-The Iowa in Tianjin summer program was developed by the University of Iowa Department of Asian Languages and Literature and the College of International Education (CIE) of Tianjin University of Technology (TUT).
+The Iowa in Tianjin summer program was developed by the University of Iowa Department of Asian Languages and Literature and the School of Chinese Language and Culture housed within Tianjin University of Technology (TUT).
 This close cooperation has created a program ideally suited to meeting the language needs of University of Iowa students.

+There will be a program orientation at the beginning of the session in Beijing.
+Students will visit famous places like the Forbidden City and the Great Wall while in China's capital.
 Programmed activities include excursions in Tianjin and the surrounding area.
-Toward the end of the program, participants will spend five days visiting World Heritage sites in Shandong Province.
-These sites include the Temple of Confucius and Taishan Mountain.
+Toward the end of the program, participants will spend five days visiting another part of China.
+Past sites have included Taishan Mountain, the Shaolin Temple, and Xi'an, home of the Terra Cotta Warriors.
 Conversation partners from among interested TUT students are available.
 Homestays of varying lengths may be offered as space allows.

 Please come to the Study Abroad Resource Room for more general information on the steps to studying abroad.
-If you are ready to apply, please make an appointment with program coordinator Sterling Bacher.
+If you are ready to apply, please make an appointment with the relevant study abroad advisor.
 Call 319-335-0353 to schedule a meeting.
-More information about the program can be found on the Department of Asian Language and Literature's web site.
-Click here for more info.

-The College of International Education at the Tianjin University of Technology provides a congenial setting for a visiting student program in an environment where foreigners are still a novelty.
+The School of Chinese Language and Culture at the Tianjin University of Technology provides a congenial setting for a visiting student program in an environment where foreigners are still a novelty.
 Access to the more international scene, and to cultural and historical attractions in Beijing, are an easy one hour train ride away.